VICIWUOHA/airflow-dbt-magic/README.md

     &nbsp;

     -   c. **DBT JOB ID Variable as follows;**
-        - Key: dbt_meetup_job
+        - Key: datafest_meetup_job
         - Value: YOUR_CREATED_DBT_JOB_ID
-        - Description: DBT meetup Job ID
+        - Description: DATAFEST meetup Job ID

 3. Turn on the two **fakestore_** dags and Trigger the Dag Named _**fakestore_elt_pipeline**_.
 If this Runs SuccessFully , the _**fakestore_dbt_job_pipeline**_ would automagically get triggered based on the dataset schedule.
 See more on [Airflow Datasets](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html).